sandialabs/sceptre-phenix-docs/src/apps.md

   apps:
   - name: tap
     metadata:
+      taps:
         # the bridge to add the tap to (will default to 'phenix' if not provided)
       - bridge: phenix
         # the experiment VLAN to tap
         vlan: MGMT
         # IP address to use for host tap -- VMs on the tapped VLAN would use this
         # address as their gateway if they need external access (and it's enabled
         # below)
         ip: 172.20.5.254/24
         externalAccess:
           # defaults to false
           enabled: true
           # this section is planned, but not implemented yet
           firewall:
             # default action to take if none of the rules below match a packet
             default: drop
             rules:
               # action to take if a packet matches this rule
             - action: accept
               description: Only allow web access
               source:
                 # can also use `addresses` to specify a list of addresses
                 address: 172.20.5.0/29
               destination:
                 address: 10.0.0.0/24
                 # can also use `port` to specify a single port
                 ports: [80, 443]
               # can also use `protocols` to specify a list of protocols
               protocol: tcp

 ```